-Economic and political conditions in the markets in which we operate OCI N.V. does business in both developed and emerging markets, which means that we are exposed to some countries where there is a risk of political or socioeconomic instability.
+Economic and political conditions in the markets in which we operate OCI N.V. does business in both developed and emerging markets, which diversifying our presence, both in terms of sales destinations and the means that we are exposed to some countries where there is a risk of political or socioeconomic instability.